 Injectafer® (ferric carboxymaltose injection) is indicated for the treatment of iron deficiency anemia (IDA) in adult and pediatric patients 1 year of age and older who have either intolerance or an unsatisfactory response to oral iron, or adult patients who have non-dialysis dependent chronic kidney disease.
 Injectafer is also indicated for iron deficiency in adult patients with heart failure and New York Heart Association class II/III to improve exercise capacity.

-• Approved for first-line use in your patients with iron deficiency (ID) and heart failure (HF) 2
+• Approved for first-line use in your patients with ID and HF1

-• Improves exercise capacity for patients with ID and HF 8
+• Improves exercise capacity for patients with ID and HF7

 Connect with a Representative for more information

-Injectafer for Cardiologists — Consider Injectafer as a first-line treatment for your adult patients with HF and ID.
-Injectafer is the first and only FDA-approved IV iron to treat ID in adult patients with HF and New York Heart Association (NYHA) class II/III to improve exercise2-7
+Injectafer for Cardiologists—consider Injectafer as a first-line treatment for your adult patients with ID and HF.
+Injectafer is the first and only FDA-approved IV iron to treat ID in adult patients with HF and NYHA class II/III to improve exercise capacity.1-6

 Examine the 4 Ds of Injectafer